awslabs/aws-encryption-sdk-specification/changes/2020-07-15_encryption-context-reserved-prefix.md/change.md

 Interpreted literally, this leads to a contradiction since the [Default CMM](../../framework/default-cmm.md) itself adds a key field with the reserved prefix.
-Therefore, it is clearer to specify this as a restriction on user input to the decrypt operation.
+Therefore, it is clearer to specify this as a restriction on the input to the decrypt operation.
 This still allows any [CMM](../../framework/cmm-interface.md) to use the reserved scope.

 ## Drawbacks

-Even reserving the less general `aws-crypto-` prefix is still a breaking change, since it is currently possible for users to include key fields beginning with this prefix.
+Even reserving the less general `aws-crypto-` prefix is still a breaking change, since it is currently possible for customers to include key fields beginning with this prefix.
-This is much less likely to actually break any users compared to any variation of the `aws` prefix, however.
+This is much less likely to actually break any customers compared to any variation of the `aws` prefix, however.

 ## Security Implications